 Grains Quietly Higher Early Friday

-December corn was 2 cents lower, January soybeans 1/4 cent lower, and
+December corn was 3 cents higher, November soybeans were 1 cent higher, and

 By Darin Newsom

 DTN Senior Analyst